nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 #### Aspect: How to find foods from the database based on calories

-- Alternative 1 (current choice): Use a one line command for the CLI.
+- Alternative 1 (current choice): Use a one-line for the CLI
-  - Pros: Faster input for experienced users.
+  - Pros: Faster to input for experienced users.
-  - Cons:
+  - Cons: Format might be difficult for new users.
-- Alternative 2:
+- Alternative 2 : Follow printed prompts for data.
-  - Pros:
+  - Pros: Usage would be easier for new users.
-  - Cons:
+  - Cons: Slower to input for experienced users.

 ## Exercise feature